GatoGraphQL/GatoGraphQL/README.md

 # PoP

-This repo contains only documentation for PoP (until website [getpop.org](https://getpop.org) can be updated... it still concerns a previous version of the software, uncompatible with the most up-to-date version).
+This repo contains only documentation concerning the component-model architecture.
 All actual code (and corresponding documentation) is found on different repositories under the [PoP organization account](https://github.com/getpop/).

 ## Description

-PoP is a component model for the back-end, describing a specification so that it can be implemented in different languages.
+PoP describes an architecture based on a server-side component model.
+It is intended to become a specification, so that it can be implemented in different languages.

 PoP is components all the way down.
 Each component is implemented partly in the back-end, and partly in the front-end.
 The component-based architecture enables to build complex applications, such as: [APIs](https://github.com/getpop/api) (currently implemented), [websites](https://github.com/getpop/site-builder) and [static sites](https://github.com/getpop/static-site-generator) (coming soon).